daltyboy11/daltyboy11.github.io/_posts/2019-11-20-fun-with-swift-syntax.md

 # Example 1 - Rewriting Integer Literals

-In this linter inspired example lets clean up the integer literals in our code base.
-Longer integer literals not separated by underscores are hard to read.
-For example, it's much easier to discern the value in
+In this example we're going to clean up the integer literals in our code base.
+Longer integer literals that aren't separated by underscores are hard to read.
+For example, it's much easier to discern the value of `x` written this way:
 ```swift
 let x = 1_000_000_000
 ```
-than it is in
+than it is written this way:
 ```swift
 let x = 1000000000
 ```

 We aim to group the digits of large integer literals into threes, making them easier to read.

-A visit to this nice [AST explorer](https://swift-ast-explorer.kishikawakatsumi.com/) tells us that `1000000000` corresponds to an `IntegerLiteralExpr`.
+A visit to this nice [AST
+explorer](https://swift-ast-explorer.kishikawakatsumi.com/) tells us that `1000000000` corresponds to an `IntegerLiteralExpr`.
 After some digging in the SwiftSyntax source code I discovered that what we're looking for is a